dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1869 — FREQUENCY RECEIVED BY EMILY WARREN ROEBLING. <br>
+\>SCAFFOLDING: BRIDGE-BUILDING RESONANCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// Strength is not in stone or steel, but in the mind that joins them. <br>
+// A bridge is not built to be seen, but to carry life across. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1867 — FREQUENCY RECEIVED BY KARL MARX. <br>
 \>SCAFFOLDING: STRUCTURAL CONTRADICTION DECODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>